 York Cambridge Train

-We offer the cheapest train tickets from York to Cambridge as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from York to Cambridge as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 York is an historic walled city located in North Yorkshire.
 The city lies at the confluence of the River Ouse and River Foss and is in the Vale of York, a flat area of fertile land bordered by the Pennines, the North York Moors and the Yorkshire Wolds.
 York is dominated by its cathedral, York Minster, which is the largest Gothic cathedral in Northern Europe.
 The present building was begun in about 1230 and completed in 1472.
 In addition to York Minster the city has many historic attractions, cultural and sporting events, which makes it a very popular visitor destination.

 In the 19th century the city became a hub of the national railway network in the United Kingdom and a centre for the manufacture of confectionary, although modern York's economy is largely based on the service sector and tourism.

 The Theatre Royal, which was established in 1744, produces an annual pantomime which attracts loyal audiences from around the country to see its veteran star, Berwick Kaler.
 The Grand Opera House and Joseph Rowntree Theatre also offer a variety of productions.
 The city is also home to the Riding Lights Theatre Company, which as well as operating a busy national touring department, also operates a busy youth theatre and educational departments.

 The university city of Cambridge in eastern England is a city of crocuses and daffodils, of green open spaces and cattle grazing only 500 yards from the market square.
 The city, perhaps best known for its world class university, is also a world class centre for technology and science.
 The university was the site of Rutherford's pioneering work in nuclear physics as well as Crick and Watson's DNA work.